sheaivey/rx5808-pro-diversity/README.md

 3. **Manual Mode** - Will hold on a manualy selected channel.
 4. **Band Scaner** - Scans all bands and presents them with a sitnal strength bar graph.
 5. **Diversity** - Select which receiver to use or auto.
 Also Displays signal strength of each antenna.
-6. **Save** - Saves last used channel and mode for next power cycle.
+6. **Setup Menu** - Saves last used channel and mode for next power cycle.
 This is also where you enter RSSI calibration mode.
+    1. **ORDER** - Change the Manual Mode channel seek order by frequency or channel number.
+    2. **BEEPS** - Turn beeps on or off.
+    3. **SIGN** - Edit your call sign. ( OLED Only )
+    4. **Calibrate RSSI** - Calibrate the min and max RSSI values.
+    5. **Save & Exit**

 ####Initial Setup
 When powering on for the first time it is best to calibrate your RSSI.
 To do this follow these steps below.
 (You can repeat this process as many times as needed for best results.)

 1. Power on your receiver and transmitter and place them about 10 to 20 feet apart from one another.
 (If you are using directional antennas make sure they are pointed at your transmitter for best results.)
-2. next navigate to the "Save Setup" menu.
+2. Next navigate to the "Setup Menu".
-3. Wait for 1 second then hold Mode button for 3 seconds.
+3. Next navigate to "Calibrate RSSI".
-4. when you release the mode button you will enter RSSI calibration screen.
-This will scan all channels 10 times getting the min and max RSSI strength.
+4. Now that you are in the RSSI calibration screen, the receiver will scan all channels 3 times getting the min and max RSSI strength.
-5. Once all 10 scans are complete you will be returned to the last home screen.
+5. Once all 3 scans are complete you will be returned to the last home screen.
 You should now be able to have accurate RSSI readings and also auto scan to active channels.

 ##Hardware
 This project is centered around the rx5808 5.8ghz receiver module which can be found at a number of online stores.